pagkly/Zed/Investopedia3/Homemade Leverage.md

 ## How Homemade Leverage Works

-The use of leverage increases the potential for returns while increasing the [riskiness of an investment](https://www.investopedia.com/articles/investing/032415/how-investment-risk-quantified.asp).
+The use of leverage increases the potential for returns while increasing the [[riskiness of an investment]](https://www.investopedia.com/articles/investing/032415/how-investment-risk-quantified.asp).
 Companies that utilize leverage may be able to generate a more substantial return for shareholders, all else equal, than a company that does not employ leverage.
 However, investment in leveraged companies may be riskier than investment in companies that do not borrow.

 A way to attempt to get around this risk/reward tradeoff is for an investor to buy shares of a company that does not utilize leverage and then takes out personal loans to gain personal leverage.
 Theoretically, if the person can borrow at the same rate as the company, the investor can earn a rate of return closer to a leveraged company return while being invested in a non-leveraged company.